yarohtar/cam-maths-notes-obsidian/Notes/Kelly's betting criterion.md

 If $u<1$ don't bet.
 Assume $u>1$
 If $pu\leq 1$ then $f(w)$ is decreasing for $w\geq 0$ so don't bet
 If $pu>1$, take maximum at $w_{0}=\frac{up-1}{u-1}$

+### Kelly's criterion
+Kelly interpreted gambling as a noisy channel where the gambler receives faulty information about who is going to win.
+Kelly's criterion: For a long sequence of bets, maximise the expectation of $\log$s.